Marketing-Suite/ios-sdk/ReadMe.md

 git "http://bitbucket.eccmp.com/scm/ms/ios-sdk.git" "dev"
 ```

-Run `carthage update` to build the framework and drag the built `EMSMobileSDK.framework and Alamofire.framework` into your Xcode project's "Linked Frameworks and Libraries".
+Run `carthage update` to build the framework and drag the built `EMSMobileSDK.framework and Alamofire.framework` into your Xcode project's "Embedded Binaries".